One Of Hawaii's Top Auto Accident

 Millions obtained for our Clients' Car Accident Injuries

-How do you know if you have a valid Hawaii injury case?
+How to know if you have a valid Hawaii auto accident injury case?

 One of the most frequent questions we receive is whether someone has a case worth pursuing.
 The first thing to consider is whether the other driver is liable for the accident.

 In other words, was the accident caused by the other driver?
 You don’t have a valid case if the other driver wasn’t at least 51% at fault.
 The negligence law in Hawaii is: “modified comparative fault. “ If the other driver is at least 51% at fault, then he has to pay you for the percentage of your damages for which he is at fault.
 For example, if the other driver is 60% at fault and your injuries are worth $10,000, then he has to pay you $6,000.
 If he’s only 50%at fault, then he doesn’t have to pay you anything.

 A common mistake that people make is just to consider the extent of their damages.
 For example, they may think that because their damages are very extensive, the other driver has to pay them for their damages even though the other driver isn’t at fault.
 If the other driver isn’t at fault, then it doesn’t matter how big or small your damages are.
 So the first thing to do is to objectively consider whether the other person is at least 51% at fault or not.